Disclosure (1994 film): Box office

 Disclosure was a financial success, grossing $214 million worldwide ($83 million in U.S. and Canadian ticket sales and $131 million in other territories), against a budget of about $55 million.
 It became one of director Barry Levinson's most successful films after his initial successes with Good Morning, Vietnam and Rain Man.
-Its success extended to the video rental market, and was the third most rented movie of 1995 in the United States.
+Its success extended to the video rental market and it was the third most rented movie of 1995 in the United States.

 Critical reception

 Critical response was mixed, with some lauding the film's take on sexual harassment and others critiquing its plot, character development and implausibility.
 Mick LaSalle of the San Francisco Chronicle praised the film and said Douglas makes for "a complex and sympathetic Everyman", adding, "along the way it paints a picture of corporate America that in itself is a kind of horror story".
 Ian Nathan of Empire gave it four stars out of five and called it "genuinely gripping", further stating that "Demi Moore makes an awesome femme fatale".

 Critic Roger Ebert called the film's theme "basically a launch pad for sex scenes" and further said, "yet the movie is so sleek, so glossy, so filled with Possessoporn (toys so expensive they're erotic), that you can enjoy it like a Sharper Image catalog that walks and talks."
 He also criticized its convoluted plot, of which he said, "I defy anyone to explain."
 He added: "As the movie started, I expected a sexy docudrama about sexual harassment.
 What I got was more of a thriller and whodunit, in which the harassment theme gets misplaced.
 Too bad, since the best scenes involve the attorneys for Moore and Douglas, and especially the scenes where Douglas' attorney sets out in chilling detail what a lawsuit is likely to do to his life.
 There's also an intriguing subplot involving Douglas' relationship with his wife (Caroline Goodall).
 Much could have been made of this material.
 Much has been made of it.
 But not the same much."

 Marjorie Baumgarten of The Austin Chronicle observed: "In its rush to push hot buttons, Disclosure neglected some essentials of good storytelling."
 The New York Times critic Janet Maslin wrote much of the film "is talky and uneventful, with legal maneuverings and corporate strategies substituting for more energetic drama".
 Maslin concluded, "The storytelling of Disclosure is too forced and polemical to be on a par with better Crichton tales like Jurassic Park.
 This time, it's the author who's the dinosaur."